-Acceptto supports any device or system that is working with RADIUS server for authentication.
+Acceptto supports any device or system that uses RADIUS servers for authentication.

 If you don't have an Acceptto account and Acceptto mobile application, Download our app and register a new account on it: